MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/best-practices/business-logic/do-not-use-odata-v2-endpoint.md

 ---
-title: "Do not use OData v2.0 endpoint | MicrosoftDocs"
+title: "Do not use the OData v2.0 endpoint | MicrosoftDocs"
 description: "Describes the requirement to upgrade code to use Web API OData v4.0 endpoint rather than the deprecated OData v2.0 endpoint."
 services: ''
 suite: powerapps